jomrembau/exercise-tracker-nutritionix-sheety/README.md

-Exercise Tracker – Nutritionix & Sheety
-Description
+Workout Tracker

-* This Python script allows you to track your workouts easily.
-You input the exercises you’ve completed, and the script retrieves details like duration and calories burned from the Nutritionix API.
-It then logs the data into a Google Sheet via Sheety, automatically recording the date and time.
+* A Python script to track your workouts.
+Enter the exercises you completed, and it will calculate duration and calories burned using the Nutritionix API, then log the data to a Google Sheet via Sheety.

 Features

-* Tracks exercise name, duration, and calories.
+* Accepts natural language input for exercises

-* Automatically records date and time.
+* Calculates duration and calories burned automatically

-* Logs data into Google Sheets for easy tracking.
+* Logs workout data with date and time to a Google Sheet

+Get API keys

-* Uses Nutritionix API for accurate exercise info.
+* Sign up for Nutritionix API

-* Simple, interactive console input.

-Requirements

-* Python 3.x

-* requests library

-* Nutritionix account (APP_ID & API_KEY)

-* Sheety account connected to a Google Sheet

-Setup

-* Clone this repository.

-* Install required Python libraries:

-* pip install requests
+* and get APP_ID and API_KEY.

-Set up a Google Sheet and connect it to Sheety.
+Set up a Sheety

-* Update the APP_ID, API_KEY, and SHEETY_URL in the script.

-Run the script:

-* python exercise_tracker.py

-Usage

-* Run the script in a terminal or IDE.
+* project for your Google Sheet and get the Bearer Token.

-* Enter the exercises you completed when prompted, e.g., I ran for 20 minutes.
+* Enter the exercises you completed when prompted.
+Your workout will be logged automatically.

-* The script will fetch exercise data and log it to your Google Sheet.

-* Check your Google Sheet to see the new entry.

 License

-This project is open-source and free to use.
+* MIT License